nodejs/node/doc/api/vm.markdown

 - `displayErrors`: whether or not to print any errors to stderr, with the line of code that caused them highlighted, before throwing an exception.
-  Applies only to syntax errors compiling the code; errors while running the code are controlled by the options to the script's methods.
+  Applies only to syntax errors compiling the code; errors while running the code are controlled by the options to the script’s methods.

 ### script.runInThisContext([options])

 Similar to `vm.runInThisContext` but a method of a precompiled `Script` object.
-`script.runInThisContext` runs `script`'s compiled code and returns the result.
+`script.runInThisContext` runs `script`’s compiled code and returns the result.
 Running code does not have access to local scope, but does have access to the current `global` object.